Ghost081280/dicyanin-viewer/README.md

 ## Usage

 ### Online
-Visit the live demo and allow camera access.
+Visit the live site and allow camera access.

 ### Self-Hosted
 1. Clone or download this repository